Audubon Forester Training and Endorsement Program

 Now that you’ve completed the four endorsement-training sessions you might be asking yourself, what’s next?

-You are not obligated to continue past the training into the endorsement process to receive CFE credits however, should you chose to, Audubon will provide access to our wide landowner base while promoting and supporting your ongoing habitat work.
+You are not obligated to continue past the training into the endorsement process to receive CFE/CEU credits.
+However, should you become endorsed, Audubon will provide access to our wide landowner base while promoting and supporting your ongoing habitat work.
 We also will remain available to you as a resource when incorporating bird habitat considerations into your forest management planning.

 STEP 2: WRITE AN EXAMPLE SILVICULTURAL PRESCRIPTION

 Given mock landowner objectives, landscape descriptions, parcel and stand data, respond to questions and develop stand-level prescriptions that incorporate some of the bird-friendly forestry concepts we outlined in the training.
-Please choose one scenario from the options below and upload your stand prescription here.
+Please choose one scenario from the options below and upload your stand prescription here if you are in CT, or here if you are in NY.

 STEP 3: PROVIDE EXAMPLES THAT INTEGRATE BIRD HABITAT MANAGEMENT